 5.4.1.
-Create a Zone for IP Telephones (Zone 10)
+Create a Zone for IP Phones (Zone 10)

 The following figures show how to configure a zone for VGW and IP sets for bandwidth management purposes.
 The bandwidth strategy can be adjusted to preference.
-Select IP Network → Zones configuration from the left pane (not shown), click Bandwidth Zones.
+Select $System \rightarrow IP Network \rightarrow Zones$ configuration from the left pane, click Bandwidth Zones.

 The Bandwidth Zones screen is displayed as shown below.
-Click Add to create new zone for IP Telephones.
+Click Add to create new zone for IP Phones.

-Select and input the values as shown below (in the red boxes), and click on Submit button.
+Select and input the values as shown below (highlighted in red box), and click on Submit button.

-- Intrazone Bandwidth (INTRA_BW): 1000000 - Intrazone Strategy (INTRA_STGY): Select Best Quality (BQ) to use G.711 as the first priority codec for negotiation of local calls. - Interzone Bandwidth (INTER BW): 1000000 - Interzone Strategy (INTER_STGY): Select Best Quality (BQ) to use G.711 as the first priority codec for negotiation of calls over trunks. - Zone Intent (ZBRN): Select MO (MO) for IP telephones, and VGW.
+- INTRA_BW: 1000000 - INTRA_STGY: Set codec for local calls.
+Select Best Quality (BQ) to use G.711 as the first priority codec for negotiation. - INTER BW: 1000000 - INTER_STGY: Set codec for the calls over trunk.
+Select Best Quality (BQ) to use G.711 as the first priority codec for negotiation. - Zone Intent (ZBRN): Select MO (MO) for IP phones, and VGW.